Dyalog/Presentations/FnConf2015/Jugalbandi/README.md

 ##Files:
 1. snakes_and_ladders.jpg  : Image of a board
 2. SNL.dyalog              : Mortens SNL application with GUI and Test Framework (~1 hour of coding)
-2. ???                     : Jay's expression of the core algorithm
+2. Gist.txt                : Jay's expression of the core algorithm